ssteinbuss/idsa/how-to-build-data-spaces/3-Build-Components.md

+---
+layout: default
+title: Home
+# nav_order: 1
+description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
+# permalink: /
+---

 # 3. Build Components
 You can either build IDS components from scratch by using existing resources as a template, or you can reuse existing open source components available on the IDS Github repository.
 Already at this stage, you must ensure that the necessary requirements for a later, successful certification are met.
 Below you can check the existing projects that are available on IDS OS Landscape.
 If you are looking for external support for the implementation process, you can check the section about [Technology Implementation Partners](#technology-implementation-partners), at the end of this page.